manosh7n/gesture_recognition/Readme.md

    `python App.py`

-5) To turn it off click *Esc*
+5) To turn it off click *Esc* or *q*

 ##### Possible problem

-If the program shuts down immediately after starting, you can change the `DEVICE_ID` value in `./utils/GlovalVar.py` from 0 to [1, 2, 3, 4].
+If the program shuts down immediately after starting, you can change the `DEVICE_ID` value in `./utils/GlobalVar.py` from 0 to [1, 2, 3, 4].
 In my case, the webcam is at number 0.